Settling Drunk Driving Matters with the Help of a Raleigh DWI Lawyer

 Holidays may be a good time to let loose and celebrate, but get behind the wheel having had one drink too many and you could end up in jail.
 The North Carolina Transportation Department and the Governor’s Highway Safety Program reported that approximately 1,800 arrests from driving while impaired (DWI) were made under the Operation Firecracker anti-drunk driving campaign in the week before and after the 2013 Fourth of July celebrations.
 Seven counties that assembled special DWI task forces took credit for 455 arrests, opening opportunities for other counties to seek state funding for such measures in the future.

 The success of the campaign highlighted the danger of DWI during important public holidays.
-Raleigh, NC has its share of motor vehicle-based criminal violations ranging from driving without seatbelts to grand theft auto.
+Raleigh, NC has its share of motor vehicle-based criminal violations ranging from driving without seatbelts to grand larceny of a motor vehicle.
 The high number of arrests made during the campaign, however, also raises questions about whether some arrests were made without following proper procedures.
 This underlines the need for a skilled Raleigh DWI lawyer like the team at Kurtz & Blum, PLLC.

 In Wake county, we received numerous requests for help after the holiday weekend.
-In addition to calls about DWI arrests, we also received a larger than normal number of calls for help with a variety of traffic related issues, such as speeding, as well as help with outstanding warrants.
+In addition to calls about DWI arrests, we also received a larger than the normal number of calls for help with a variety of traffic-related issues, such as speeding, as well as help with outstanding warrants.

 It is never a good idea to drink and drive, especially if during popular holidays like the 4th of July.
 If you are flagged down at a DWI checkpoint, there is a possibility that the supervising officer may ask you to take sobriety tests, but you can still refuse to do so.
 Further insistence on the officer’s part despite total sobriety on yours can be added ammunition to argue before the judge.